hildebro/laneh/README.md

 ### Setup
 - Clone the repository.
-- Copy `.env.exmaple` to `.env` and adjust based on your needs.
+- Copy `.env.exmaple` to `.env` and replace all placeholder secrets with proper values.
 - Create a TOTP entry in the password manager of your choice.
-With the default secrets, it could look like this:
+With the default secrets, it would look like this:
 ```
 otpauth://totp/Chorehub:shared?secret=OTP_SECRET&issuer=Chorehub&algorithm=SHA1&digits=6&period=30
 ```